 Foot pain affects about one in five people aged 18 and older, to the point where it severely inhibits your ability to live life and increases your risk for falls.
 The physicians at Barrington Orthopedic Specialists understand the complex nature of foot pain and specialize in treating its many causes.
-If you experience persistent foot pain, book an appointment online or call one of their offices in Schaumburg, Bartlett, Elk Grove Village, or Buffalo Grove, Illinois.
+If you experience persistent foot pain, call one of their offices in Schaumburg, Bartlett, Elk Grove Village, or Buffalo Grove, Illinois.

 Ulcers that don’t heal can develop an infection that spreads to deep tissues and bone.
 Uncontrolled diabetes increases your risk for severe foot ulcers because high blood sugar damages blood vessels.
 Lack of blood supply contributes to the formation of ulcers and prevents them from healing.